 - Amber Heard – With a large round brilliant cut diamond flanked by two smaller melees, Johnny Depp made his wife very happy when he proposed.

-- Britney Spears – Britney rocks a three-carat circle cut diamond that sparklers on her left finger thanks to her hubby Jason Trawick.
+- Britney Spears – Britney rocks a three-carat round cut diamond that sparklers on her left finger thanks to her hubby Jason Trawick.

 - Mila Kunis – Ashton Kutcher gave Mila a 5-carat round cut solitaire accompanied by a platinum band.
 Absolutely stunning!

-Part of the reason the circle cut is the most popular of the diamond shapes is because it is the most wearable.
-Circle cut diamond solitaire earrings, circle cut engagement rings, circle cut melees; whatever jewelry item it is, the circle cut just works.
-Here are some of the more common ways to wear a circle cut:
+Part of the reason the round cut is the most popular of the diamond shapes is because it is the most wearable.
+From your ears to your fingertips, this diamond shape works well in most settings in most forms of jewelry.
+Here are some of the more common ways to wear a round cut:

-- Diamond Solitaire Earrings – Circles look excellent as earrings, and are often used to ice those lobes!
+- Diamond Solitaire Earrings – Round diamonds look excellent as earrings, and are often used to ice those lobes!

 - Solitaire Necklace – A single diamond hanging around your neck, glistening on your décolleté.
 It’s a subtle, classic beauty.